Kongwa District

 Kongwa District is one of the seven districts of the Dodoma Region of Tanzania.
 It is bordered to the north by Manyara Region, to the east by Morogoro Region, to the south by Mpwapwa District, and to the west by Chamwino District.
 Its district capital is the town of Kongwa.

 According to the 2012 Tanzania National Census, the population of Kongwa District was 309,973, up from 249,760 in the 2002 Census.
+By 2022, the population had grown to 443,867.

 Transport

 Paved trunk road T3 from Morogoro to Dodoma passes through the district.

 Administrative subdivisions

 As of 2012, Kongwa District was administratively divided into 22 wards.